medecau/sched2/README.md

-The `sched2` module provides a simple and intuitive way to schedule the execution of code in Python.
-For example, it allows you to schedule a function to be called at a specific time or after a particular delay or to schedule a function to be called repeatedly at a specific time interval.
-This can be useful for automating tasks or scheduling the execution of code without having to write your own scheduling logic.
-In addition, it is lightweight and easy to use, making it an excellent choice for scheduling the execution of code in Python.

-`sched2` implements a subclass of the `sched.scheduler` class from Python's standard library that adds additional functionality.
-This means that `sched2` includes all of the features and functionality of the `sched` module and adds extra methods.
-As a result, you can use `sched2` in place of `sched` in your code without any further modifications, and you will have access to the additional features provided by `sched2`.
-These other features include the `repeat` method and the `every` decorator, which allow you to repeatedly schedule a function to be called at a specific time interval.

-# Features
-- Schedule tasks to run one time or on a recurring basis
-- Simple and intuitive interface for scheduling code
-- Lightweight and no extra dependencies
+The `sched2` module is a subclass of Python's `sched.scheduler`, designed for interval-based task scheduling.
+It extends the standard sched module with additional features such as the `repeat` method and the `every` decorator, allowing for regular interval-based execution of functions.
+It's a practical tool for automating tasks that need to run repeatedly after certain time delays.

 # Install